Statement of Compliance with the QCA Corporate Governance Code

 THE BOARD AND COMMITTEES

-The Board recognizes the importance of, and is committed to, ensuring that effective corporate governance procedures are in place that are appropriate for a public company of RWS’s size and complexity.
+The Board recognises the importance of, and is committed to, ensuring that effective corporate governance procedures are in place that are appropriate for a public company of RWS’s size and complexity.

-The Board is responsible to shareholders for effective direction and control of the Group and corporate governance and internal control.
-The Board meets formally no less than six times a year with additional meetings arranged, as required, and is tasked with developing the overall structure and direction of the business, ensuring that appropriate delegations of authority are communicated throughout the Group, monitoring Executive Director performance, reviewing the monthly operational and financial performance of the Group and formally approving the annual budget and audited financial statements of the Group.
+The Board is responsible to shareholders for the effective direction and control of RWS and corporate governance and internal controls.
+The Board meets formally no less than six times a year, with additional meetings arranged, as required.

 Each Board meeting is preceded by a clear agenda and relevant information is provided to Directors in advance of the meeting.
-The Company has established properly constituted Remuneration and Audit Committees of the Board with formally delegated duties and responsibilities.
+The Company has established Audit, Nomination and Remuneration Committees of the Board with formally delegated duties and responsibilities.

-The Remuneration Committee’s principal responsibility is to determine the policy for the remuneration of the Chairman, the Executive Directors and, if required by the Board, the Senior Managers of the Group.
+The Remuneration Committee’s principal responsibility is to determine the policy for the remuneration of the Chairman, Executive Directors, Executive Team and Company Secretary.

 The Remuneration Committee comprises Frances Earl (Committee Chair), David Clayton, Gordon Stuart and Lara Boro.
 The members of the committee are all Non-Executive Directors.